faxinadu/Kontakt-Public/Creator Tools Lua Functions/README.md

 -- Check if a file has a valid audio file extension ctUtil.isAudioFile(file)

+-- Check if a value is in a range. ctUtil.isInRange(val,min,max)

 -- Check for a valid path and print the result ctUtil.pathCheck(path)